rmorgan001/GSServer/README.md

 ![Alt text](Docs/GSServer.jpg?raw=true "GSServer")

-You can download the installable version at https://groups.yahoo.com/neo/groups/GreenSwamp/info.
-Its located in the files section under the Testing folder.
+You can download the installable version at https://groups.yahoo.com/neo/groups/GreenSwamp/info or at https://groups.io/g/GSS/files .  located in the files section.

 ## Solution Projects